-A blog for my thoughts about life and writing and a place for book reviews.
+A blog to find authors and books, thoughts about life and writing and a place for book reviews.

 Monday, April 09, 2012